 Sweet Adelines International is managed by a board of directors.
-Ten directors of the board are elected from the membership by the membership; two directors are appointed annually by the International Board of Directors.
-Either two (every third year) or four directors are elected annually for a term of three years.
-Either six or eight previously elected directors remain on the Board to serve the remainder of their terms, thus providing a substantial amount of continuity on the International Board.
+Each year, three directors are elected to the board from the membership by the membership for three-year terms; and each year, one director is appointed by the International Board of Directors for a one-year term.
+Six previously elected directors plus the International President and President-elect remain on the Board to serve the remainder of their terms, thus providing a substantial amount of continuity on the International Board.
 If the work flow is to continue without interruption, it is vital that Board members be elected from a list of well-qualified nominees.
-It is your chapter's responsibility to help the international Nominating Committee select such nominees.
+It is your chapter's responsibility to help the international Nominating Subcommittee select such nominees.